bcit-ci/CodeIgniter/user_guide_src/source/libraries/image_lib.rst

                                                                                 pixels.
-If the source image size does not allow perfect resizing to those dimensions, this setting determines which axis should be used as the hard value. "auto" sets the axis automatically based on whether the image is taller then wider, or vice versa.
+If the source image size does not allow perfect resizing to those dimensions, this setting determines which axis should be used as the hard value. "auto" sets the axis automatically based on whether the image is taller than wider, or vice versa.
 **rotation_angle**      None                    90, 180, 270, vrt, hor          Specifies the angle of rotation when rotating images.
 Note that PHP         X
                                                                                 rotates counter-clockwise, so a 90 degree rotation to the right must be specified as 270.